 The answer isn’t pretty.

-One study found that 65% of doctors don’t report statin side effects because either they don’t believe there’s a correlation or they have been “influenced” by the drug companies.
-(23)
+One study found that doctors often don’t report statin side effects because they don’t believe their patients and/or they don’t believe there’s a correlation between the two.

-Pharmaceutical companies have a vested interest in continuing to promote this $31 billion industry.
+Pharmaceutical companies have a vested interest in continuing to promote this multibillion-dollar industry.

-But if you are taking them and are experiencing memory loss, brain fog, or muscle pain, make an appointment to talk to your doctor today.
+If you currently take a statin and are experiencing side effects like memory loss, mental confusion, or muscle pain, make an appointment to talk to your doctor today.

 Even doctors who understand the value of this test don’t recommend it because it’s normally not covered by insurance.